Eraoui909/apex-initializr/IDEAS.md

 > Considering making it optional (enabling or disabling).

+* ## Set up a default APEX application for interacting with LOGGER

+The idea is to offer an APEX application in case the logger is enabled.
+This allows the user (developer) to easily utilize LOGGER with a variety of user-friendly reports.

 #### <font color="red">status: [ Not Started ] </font>

 * ## Use liquibase to manage the application schema